KDE/documentation-develop-kde-org/content/docs/packaging/android/packaging_applications/_index.md

       repository: stable-releases
 ```

-to the [project settings of the fdroidpublisher](https://invent.kde.org/sysadmin/ci-utilities/-/blob/master/signing/fdroidpublisher-projects.yaml?ref_type=heads).
 These settings tell the CI/CD system that the APKs built on the `master` branch shall be published in the default repository (which is
 the nightly builds repository) and that the APKs built on the `release/24.02`

 See the documentation of the [fdroidpublisher's project settings](https://invent.kde.org/sysadmin/ci-utilities/-/tree/master/signing?ref_type=heads#fdroidpublisher)